Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Hi [Insert Influencer Name],

-I think your love for [niche] and [state how your brand and the influencer are complimentary].
+Your love for [niche] and [state how your brand and the influencer are complementary].

-I thought I would reach out to see if you would be open to doing a collaboration together!
+I am reaching out to see if you are open to collaborating!

 Thanks,